Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - which CPU to send it to
 - what vector it needs to be mapped to
-- the policy of dispatch in case multiple CPU can handle the same interrupt
+- the policy of dispatch in case multiple CPUs can handle the same interrupt
-  - for instance, to balance load, a certain interrupt could be sent to all CPU in a round robin way
+  - for instance, to balance load, a certain interrupt could be sent to all CPUs in a round robin way

 APIC and the multiple CPUs communicate through a shared bus.
 Also the CPUs themeselves can send interrupts to other CPUs (Inter-Processor Interrupt IPI) using the same bus.